 Here’s why you should turn the brightness down on your TV to save both energy and money.
 Quite a bit of money, it turns out.

-And what’s more, cutting our energy usage doesn’t just help the environment.
+What’s more, cutting our energy usage doesn’t just help the environment.
 Saving energy means more money in our pockets and less money in the pockets of energy companies.
-With energy bills expected to rise in 2022, and household finances remaining precarious for many, it’s also more important than ever to save money where we can.
+With energy bills expected to rise in 2024, and household finances remaining precarious for many, it’s also more important than ever to save money where we can.

 Thankfully, it’s not hard to save energy.
 I’ve been sharing some easy energy-saving tips for some time now, so thought I’d share a good one today.
 It’s so easy and has potentially big savings, just from pressing a button to turn the brightness down on your TV, so I think you’ll like it.